nice-digital/cookie-banner/README.md

 ### Import

-Importing the cookie banner as a module
+Importing the cookie banner as a module allows integrating it into your code base and build.
+This means you have more control over how the cookie banner is loaded.
+The downside is you fix the version in your package.json so you need a release to update to a newer version of the cookie banner.

 TODO